ZeticMLangeModel

 // No manual delegate configuration or memory syncing required.

-let outputs = try model.run(inputs)
+let outputs = try model.run(inputs: inputs)

 // (4) Process outputs